en:lang="en-US"

 The system is combined with the base OmniGlide, which helps slide the crane across the ground in a way that “a human operator never could.”
 Manageable through the control panel STS RCCP-2A, TeleScope has “dozens” of proximity safety sensors that cover the extendable arm to prevent unwanted collisions with other pieces of the set.

-Designed to operate with virtually any professional market camera, the new robotic arm Télescope can capture shots that would be difficult or impossible to achieve with other equipment, such as high shots, long -swearing movements or low shots.
-This Equipped with more than 20 proximity safety sensors that cover the extensible arm and the Omniglide base to keep the equipment safe and avoid unwanted collisions with the decorations.
+Designed to work with virtually any professional camera on the market, the new TeleScope robotic arm can capture shots that would be difficult or impossible to achieve with other equipment, such as overhead shots, long pan movements or low shots.
+This Equipped with more than 20 proximity security sensors that cover the extendable arm and OmniGlide base to keep equipment safe and prevent unwanted collisions with sets.

-The articulated arm extends more than 1.2 meters in its standard configuration and can work at a linear speed of 27.9 cm/second.
-Offers a practically unlimited movement, with a range of vertical movement ranging from 30 centimeters from the ground to more than 2.3 meters (in standard configuration).
+He Articulated arm extends over 1.2 meters in its standard configuration and can operate at a linear speed of 27.9 cm/second.
+Offers a virtually unlimited movement, with a range of vertical movement ranging from 30 centimeters from the ground to more than 2.3 meters (in standard configuration).

 “When designing the TeleScope, safety was an important factor,” he says.
 Michael Cuomo, vice president of Telemetrics.
 “Soft, quiet robotics were part of the initial development, but the product was not complete until it could be operated safely from a distance.”